sbiscella/Integrity-cut-list/README.md

 // ─── READY FOR ASSEMBLY ────────────────────────────────────────
 // An order is "ready" when it is marked done in BOTH panel_saw AND cope function getReadyOrders(){
-  var panelDone={};
+  // Regular orders: done in both panel_saw AND cope var panelDone={};
   (data['panel_saw']||[]).forEach(function(o){
     if(o.status==='done') panelDone[o.num.toLowerCase()]=o;